joehillen/sysz/README.md

   d, dis, disable        systemctl disable --now <unit>
   h, help                Print this message

-If no command is given, one can be chosen interactively based on status.
+If no command is given, one can be chosen interactively based on state.

 Examples:
   sysz --system stat      Get the status of a system unit